CrowdMAC: Masked Crowd Density Completion for Robust Crowd Density Forecasting: Experiments

-We report the Average JS divergence ($AD_{JS}$) and the Final JS divergence ($FD_{JS}$). $AD_{JS}$ is the divergence between the predicted and the ground truth map averaged over all the future time steps, while $FD_{JS}$ is the divergence between the predicted and ground truth map at the final time step.
+Followed by prior work~\cite{Minoura2021RAL}, we use Jensen-Shannon (JS) divergence to measure the performance of the forecasting.
+We report the Average JS divergence ($AD_{JS}$) and Final JS divergence ($FD_{JS}$). $AD_{JS}$ is the divergence between the predicted and ground truth map averaged over all the future time steps, while $FD_{JS}$ is the divergence between the predicted and ground truth map at the final time step.